hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

 **Domain Scopes** (precedence order for cross-scope conflicts):

-1. `cli` - User-facing processes such as user interface, argument parsing, user-facing messages, process error code
+1. `cli` - User-facing processes such as user interface, argument parsing, user-facing messages
 2. `engine` - Internal pure processes such as orchestration semantics, validator execution, structured response generation, exit code mapping
 3. `services` - Impure edge processes such as filesystem operations, network operations, IO failure classification
 4. `other` - All other processes not captured in the previous three groups